ludovicb1239/connectx-c/README.md

-# Connect 4
+# connect 4 generalized

-A simple implemenation of the Connect 4 game in C.
+A simple implemenation of the connect 4 generalized game in C.

 The goal of this project is to implement a modular way of injecting different player strategies using Dynamic Link Libraries (DLLs).